This is the third and final part of my 2017 Keto anniversary feature write up. Read the first part here.

 Regular exercise or training is conducive to overall health regardless whether Ketogenic or non-ketogenic dietary subscription.

-Cycling in between heavy carbohydrates to fat mobilisations period/s; when it is done self-sensibly right upon the individual’s physiological and metabolic intuitions – will likely becomes an inevitable, intermittent necessity.
+Cycling in between heavy carbohydrates to fat mobilisations period/s when it is done self-sensibly right upon the individual’s physiological and metabolic intuitions – will likely becomes an inevitable, intermittent necessity.
 Especially given if the trainees are already somewhat inherently lean.
-I cannot speak for endurance athletes, as I can only speak from my experience as an individual, non-expert enthusiast.

 For those who are entirely new to weight training – I’d most likely advise not even contemplating immediately towards commencing any Ketogenic interventions at all.

-Rather, concentrate on committing to the daily regiment of tracking your food/resource/calorie consumption, how much food you’ve purchased, and in what training intensity and/or lengths you can handle from day one to the next.
-Unfortunately this article has no space for a counselling session.
-I’d wager that the ultimate goal here – is for you to understand yourself first – your early potentials first – over how you handle and tolerate carbohydrates in general throughout your day to day regiment in conjunction to your training and exercise lifestyle…And obviously a journalling on how your body composition reacts to all of this.
+This article has no space for a counselling session.
+But I’d implore the ultimate goal here – is for you to understand yourself first.
+Your early potentials first – over how you handle and tolerate carbohydrates in general throughout your day to day regiment in conjunction to your training and exercise lifestyle…And obviously a journalling on how your body composition reacts to all of this.
+Track your food/resource/calorie consumption.
+How much food you’ve purchased.
+What training intensity and/or lengths you can handle from day one to the next.

 Next, be wary of institutionalised weight training paradigms of lifting “heavy”.
-If I were to reconcile my entire training history (of twelve years starting from lifting 5kg bells in a public toilet) – I am a living proof that lifting as “heaviest-as-you-can-under-short amount-of-time” each and every day – is excessively an institutionalised – egoistic gospel.
-Challenge yourself however you must, but do whatever exercises in however amounts just necessary to achieve efforts that you are happy, PRODUCTIVE (most important) and sensibly – safe from one day to the next.
+Challenge yourself however you must.
+But do whatever exercises in however amounts just necessary to achieve efforts that you are happy, PRODUCTIVE (most important) and sensibly – safe from one day to the next.

 “Bodybuilders”, or “Fitness Competitors” are only cultural, pejorative labellings.
 If you’re already in fear of being labelled as one; then you are already in a state of submissive inaction.
 Start anywhere.
 Go from there.